MattiaFanan/k8s-notes/07-services/00-ClusterIP/2-mechanics/01-common-ckad-patterns.md

 # Test with curl from another Pod
 kubectl exec -it frontend -- curl -s http://user-service.api.svc.cluster.local/health
 ```
+%comment explain that endpoints and services are always associated by the same name
 ### Important Namespaces for Services

 - `default`: The default namespace where untagged resources go